 Observe the steps below for this method.

-- Firstly, copy the values of Column D and paste them to Column E.
+- Firstly, copy the values of Column D and paste them into Column E.

 - Next, go to the Date option in the Home tab and select the drop-down menu icon.